-Six Ways to Make Your Website More Accessible
+Six Ways to Make Your Website More Usable

 A 2019 report from Hootsuite and We Are Social found that people are currently spending an average of over six hours online every day.
 Some are spending even more time online than that between work and other extracurricular activities that are now virtual due to COVID.
-Many people take for granted how easy it is […]
+This makes website usability more important than ever.
+Many […]

-There is no question that COVID-19 has changed the way that we work and interact.
+Introduction There is no question that COVID-19 has changed the way that we work and interact.
 Many employees are spending more time working at home or in offices with fewer colleagues than before, including federal agency workers.
-For those with diversabilities (diverse abilities), this can present challenges that these agencies have not had to prepare for […]
+For those with disabilities this can present challenges that these agencies have not had to prepare for in […]

 Understanding the EEOC Complaint Process